kamarada/kamarada-website/en/_posts/2020-04-20-remote-desktop-connection-to-windows-from-linux-using-rdp-clients.md

 {% include image.html src="/files/2020/04/vinagre-06-en.png" %}

-Like Remmina, Vinagre allows you to memorize the connection data, to easily connect to the same computer again in the future.
+Like Remmina, Vinagre allows you to memorize the connection settings, to easily connect to the same computer again in the future.
 To do this, during the remote access, open the **Bookmarks** menu and click **Add Bookmark**.

 After you created the bookmark, it will now be listed on the **Bookmarks** menu.
 When you want to remotely access this computer again, just open this menu and click the bookmark.